nithyapandurangan/ElevateHome/README.md

 void loop() {
-        //Nothing runs in loop,two independent tasks in two diffrent cores run the show }
+        //Nothing runs in a loop,two independent tasks in two different cores run the show }
 ```

 <p>
-  These are the setup and the loop functions.we initate serial communication,begin sensor readings,initate the switches and relays,manage the wifi handling.After we are done handiling the wifi there is a small logic that manages the initiation of the relays.If we are online then we simply set the relay states to that in the server,if not we simply set it to the local switch state,thus maintaining the integrity.After we do that we just create two taks that handle the tasks that was mentioned above.These tasks are running on two diffrent cores so they are running indepent to each other and one failing dosent affect other one and what ever might be the case there is stability of the system.
+ In the setup and loop functions, we initiate serial communication, begin sensor readings, and initialize the switches and relays.
+The code then manages the Wi-Fi setup.
+Following this Wi-Fi handling, a small logic segment controls the initialization of the relays.
+If the system is online, the relay states are set to match those in the server.
+However, if the system is offline, the relay states are set to correspond with the local switch states.
+This maintains system integrity.
+Subsequently, two tasks are created to handle the previously mentioned functionalities.
+These tasks operate on separate cores, ensuring their independence from each other.
+This design ensures that if one task fails, it doesn't impact the other.
+Overall, this architecture provides stability to the system regardless of the circumstances
 </p>

 ***